Looking for a few new campfire games for your next camping trip? Here are 23 must-try games you and your camping partners are going to love!

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-Now, for anyone that has been camping, you know that in addition to your portable grill, camp chairs, and all of your other gear, you need to make sure you have packed a selection of campfire games for a little fun and entertainment.
+Now, for anyone that has been camping, you know that in addition to your portable grill, camp chairs, and all of your other gear, you need to make sure you have a selection of campfire games for fun and entertainment.

-Some campgrounds have planned events but there are still times when you will probably want to hang out with the friends or family you’re camping with and have a few laughs.
+Some campgrounds have planned events, but there are still times when you will probably want to hang out with your friends or family and have a few laughs.

 And campfire games are the perfect way to do just that!

 There is nothing more enjoyable than sitting around a campfire after a day exploring the surrounding area, toasting marshmallows, and playing a game or two.

 Whether you are tired of the same old ghost stories, board games, traditional card games – or just looking for something suitable for all age groups, these camping games are great for the whole family and the perfect way to make memories under the night sky that will be remembered for years to come!

 23 Perfect Campfire Games You’re Going To Love